Icrodiscfe/Portfolio/Tower Devense/Readme.txt

-In the demo video you can see my Tower Devense project.
+In the demo video you can see my Tower Defense project.
 Everything was created from scratch.
 What I have used: Unity 3D, Visual Studio 2017 and Blender.

 :::PLAY PRINCIPLE:::
--The player can build devensive building and send enemy waves to another player -On the beginning the each player has a static amount of "Gold" and "Income" -Each player earns every [X] secs of his [income] in "Gold" -With the sending of enemy waves, each player can increases his "Income" -Each player gets [X] "Bounty" as "Gold" after he destroys an enemy -With higher "Income" and "Gold" the each player unlocks better devensive structures and enemy wave types -The first player with 0 "Lives" looses the game
+-The player can build defensive building and send enemy waves to another player -On the beginning the each player has a static amount of "Gold" and "Income" -Each player earns every [X] secs of his [income] in "Gold" -With the sending of enemy waves, each player can increases his "Income" -Each player gets [X] "Bounty" as "Gold" after he destroys an enemy -With higher "Income" and "Gold" the each player unlocks better defensive structures and enemy wave types -The first player with 0 "Lives" looses the game

 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++